Announcement: Upcoming 403(b) Program Enhancements

-Please note: the signature from the Plan Administrator is NOT required for any of the current TSA companies.
-Just complete and sign the form and submit it to the company.
+Note: a signature from the 403(b) SRP Administrator is NOT required for any of the current SRP providers — just complete the form, sign it, and submit it directly to the SRP provider.

-Only companies no longer active in our Program – Wells Fargo (Strong), Scudder (DWS), American United Life, and Security Benefit Life require the signature from the UW Plan Administrator.
+Only providers no longer active in the program (frozen providers) — Wells Fargo (Strong), DWS (Scudder), American United Life (One America), and Security Benefit Life — require a signature from the UW Plan Administrator.
 BNY Mellon (Dreyfus) does not require a signature once the participant is 59 ½ or older.

-The money you take out from your pre-tax TSA accounts is taxed as regular income to you in the year you receive it:
+The money you take out from your pre-tax SRP accounts is taxed as regular income to you in the year you receive it:

 - Withdrawals before age 59 ½ may result in tax penalties.